How Much Does a YouTube Ad Cost? A Practical Guide for 2026

 Connecting the Dots with Integration

-To gain a complete picture, integrating your ad platforms with your core business systems is essential.
+To gain a complete picture, integrate your ad platforms with your core business systems.
 This creates a seamless data pipeline, allowing you to trace a customer from their first ad view all the way to a closed deal.

 Two integrations are particularly critical: